James4Ever0/notes/the kali command on macos.md

 using redis to store some daemon reported values.

-how about we set the workding directory of `redis-server` to `/tmp`?
+how about we set the workding directory of `redis-server` to `/tmp` so that the `dump.rdb` file will never take space after reboot?

 first value is `online`.